 The majority of the initial trees planted are species such as manuka, kanuka, coprosma, ake ake, cabbage trees, flax, houpara (five finger), ngaio, karo, and mahoe – to help establish the forest.
 After these first phase plants, bigger species that will form the canopy are being planted in the habitat which has been created.
 These include puriri, pohutukawa, rewarewa and kowhai, tawapou, taraire, tawa, nikau, kauri, kahikatea, kohekohe, karaka, mangeao, tanekaha and wharangi.
 Native ferns such as shaking brake and mamaku (black tree ferns) are introducing themselves into the native plantings.

-Exotic Vegetation
+Exotic vegetation

 Motutapu has not escaped the introduction of imported plants.
 There are a number of large exotic trees planted by the early European settler farmers.
 Norfolk Island pines can be seen in Home, Station and Emu Bays and there are a number of shelter belts of macrocarpa, cryptomeria, gum trees and pine trees scattered across the island.
 Surrounding the Reid Homestead and alongside the stream in Home Bay there is an interesting array of exotic trees including Moreton Bay and Port Jackson figs, Norfolk Island Hibiscus, walnuts, flame trees, and London planes.